 The Industry Standard — A Comprehensive Look

 Our take: Dentrix has been the dominant force in dental practice management for over three decades.
 Developed by Henry Schein One, it commands the largest market share among US dental practices — 35,000+ and counting.
-That market leadership reflects a genuinely comprehensive platform with best-in-class insurance processing.
+That market leadership reflects a genuinely comprehensive platform with strong insurance processing.
 Henry Schein One provides pricing through a personalized demo, which is standard for enterprise dental platforms and allows them to tailor solutions to each practice's needs.

 We researched Dentrix G7 extensively, reviewing user feedback from practices that use it daily, and digging into the real costs beyond the sticker price.
 Here's what we found.